Robertschris44/forecast-generator/README.md

 ## Javascript
 Using Javascript in order to fetch or API from One Call API webiste, that will provide the current weather conditions in the chosen city

+## buttons
+created a input field for users to input a city they will like to search, once city is inputted users are to press "Press Me!" created a button for users to clear their recent city searches. button will say "Clear Recents"